 This super simple tutorial will avoid all that as it has a kind of formula for drawing eyes extra large.
 Not to worry though, there’s still lots of places for their own personalization.
-If fact, my PDF shows some examples of how to draw different kinds of hair, to help them get started.
+If fact, my PDF even shares some examples of how to draw different kinds of hair, to help them get started.

 When the drawing is done, the drawing will have lots of closed shapes that are just begging to be filled with lots of different, bright colors.
-Try challenging them to keep any color from touching itself, and see what kind of abstract magic happens.
+Try challenging students to keep any color from touching itself, and see what kind of abstract magic happens.

 Using Drawing Guides

 The best way to get students off to a good start to any drawing project is to show them how to use guides as a reference.